Home Metro Vancouver Municipalities and Parts of Town Langley British Columbia

 The City and Township of Langley are two separate municipalities.
 Many Vancouverites don’t know the difference, however, and refer to the region between Surrey and Abbotsford simply as “Langley” (which is what we also generally do for the purposes of this website).

-Combined, the two communities have a population of about 145,000 and are home to numerous festivals and places of interest.
+The two communities, when combined, have a population of about 145,000 and are home to numerous festivals and places of interest.
 The “City” is by far the smaller of the two places.
-The “Township,” meanwhile, is much larger, both in geographic size and population.
-It’s also quite rural and with lots of farmland.
+The “Township,” meanwhile, is much larger, both geographically and in population.
+It’s also quite rural and dotted with farmland.

 (Note: To make things even more confusing, there is also the community of Fort Langley, which is actually located within the Township, as is the similarly unincorporated community of Aldergrove).